 Winkelmann likens the balletic movements of dancers to the agility of fencing.
 This connection is presented as a performance that ties together the conflict and competition inherent in her wider practice with the dynamic, fluid and precise movement of dance.
 A trained fencer of 15-years, Winkelmann has choreographed a new work inspired by photographs held in the Edward James Archive, which capture postures of dancers and seem to highlight the fine balance between conflict and concord.

-The Visual Arts programmes at West Dean College provide a stimulating and supportive environment for students to develop their individual practice.
+The Fine Arts programmes at West Dean College provide a stimulating and supportive environment for students to develop their individual practice.